andreivo/CicadaProject/docs/_docs/gii/gii-getting-started.md

     public static String EXCHANGE_NAME = "exchangename";
     public static String ROUTINGKEY = "routingkey";

-    //IoT server identification to simulating messages replication in another gateway.
-This service is optional and used for the publish on an MQTT server prepared to display on a Dashboard, like Ubidots.com. public static String MQTTTOKEN = "mqtttoken";
+    //IoT server identification to simulating messages
+    // replication in another gateway.
+    //This service is optional and used for the publish on an MQTT
+    // server prepared to display on a Dashboard, like Ubidots.com. public static String MQTTTOKEN = "mqtttoken";
     public static String MQTTBROKERURL = "mqtthost";
     public static String MQTTTOPIC = "topic";